sphere-engine/SRL-Handbook/content/problems.rst

     inaccurate i.e. we can accept the errors up to for example *0.01*
   * **Exact judge** - requires output files to be identical

 More information about default judges you can find in the section :ref:`judges <judges-normal>`.
-You find there also information about *the score*, for now you can assume that the score is the test case execution time.
+You find there also information about *the score*.

 .. tip::
   The *Ignoring extra whitespaces* judge is one of the most popular default choice.
 It is more liberal for output formating errors which in fact doesn't affect on the solution semantic correctness.